froyocomb/android/README.md

 wget https://kernel.ubuntu.com/mainline/v3.13.11.11-trusty/linux-image-3.13.11-03131111-generic_3.13.11-03131111.201411111336_amd64.deb
 sudo dpkg -i linux*.deb
 ```
-After everything is done, restart.
-When blank grub screen appears (which might be different color depending on what Ubuntu 14.04 flavour you're using)
-Scroll down to Advanced Options for Ubuntu and press enter. you should see a list of kernels you can boot from.
-Scroll all the way to the kernel you just installed	and press enter to boot it (make sure you haven't selected recovery mode)
+After everything is done, restart while holding down the Shift key.
+When the blank grub screen appears (which might be different color depending on what Ubuntu 14.04 flavour you're using), scroll down to Advanced Options for Ubuntu and press enter.
+You should see a list of kernels you can boot from.
+Scroll all the way to the kernel you just installed	and press enter to boot it (make sure you haven't selected recovery mode).

 Downloading Source
 ------------------